ellysh/bash-programming-from-scratch/manuscript/BashScripting/arithmetic-expression.md

 #### Bitwise AND, OR and XOR

 The bitwise AND operation resembles the logical AND.
 The result of the logical AND is "true" when both operands are "true".
-Any other values of operands lead to the "false" result.
+Any other operands lead to the "false" result.

-Operands of the bitwise AND are two numbers.
-You can do this operation in three steps:
+The bitwise AND operate the numbers instead of Boolean expressions.
+These are steps to perform the bitwise AND manually:

-1. Represent numbers in the two's complement.
+1. Represent the numbers in the two's complement.

 2. If one number has fewer bits than another, add zeros to its left side.

-3. Apply the logical AND operation to each pair of numbers' bits.
-The pair means two bits from each number that have the same position.
+3. Take the bits of the numbers in the same position and apply the logical AND for them.

 Here is an example.
-We want to calculate the bitwise AND for numbers 5 and 3.
-First, we should represent them in the two's complement like this:
+You want to calculate the bitwise AND for numbers 5 and 3.
+First, you should represent them in the two's complement like this:
 {line-numbers: false}
 ```
 5 = 101
 3 = 11
 ```

-Number 3 has fewer bits than 5.
-Thus, we add an extra zero on its left side.
-This way, we get the following representation:
+The number 3 has fewer bits than 5.
+Therefore, you have to add an extra zero on its left side.
+This way, you get the following representation of the number 3:
 {line-numbers: false}
 ```
 3 = 011
 ```

-Now we apply the logical AND for bit pairs of the numbers.
-For convenience, let's write the numbers in columns like this:
+Now you should apply the logical AND for each pair of bits of the numbers.
+You can write the numbers in columns for convenience:
 {line-numbers: false}
 ```
 101